 Community gardens are not unusual in cities and other high-density areas, but it's an idea still a bit foreign in Lewes.
-For Catherine Harris and Michael Whitehouse, a community garden is less about working with your neighbors out of necessity and more about building a sense of camaraderie and civic pride.
+For Kathryn Harris and Michael Whitehouse, a community garden is less about working with your neighbors out of necessity and more about building a sense of camaraderie and civic pride.

 Still in the very early stages, Harris and Whitehouse are presenting their idea to neighbors and local groups in order to muster support and move the project forward.
 With help, they say, they hope to begin preparing the first community garden this fall in order to begin planting next spring.